 Nicknames: Green Goliath, Green-Skinned Goliath, Jade Jaws, Annihilator, Captain Universe, Joe Fixit, Mr. Fixit, Mechano, Green Scar, Jade Giant, The Jolly Green Giant, Green King, Holku, Green One, Eye of Rage, Eye of Anger, Harkanon, Haarg, Once-Savage, Two Minds, Professor, War, Maestro, Two-Hands, Greenskin, Gray Goliath, Mighty Bob, Anti-Hulk, Friday, Green Golem, Golem, Man-Monster, World-Breaker, Sakaarson, Nul: Breaker of Worlds, The Most Powerful Being on Earth, The Strongest One There Is

-Powers: Possesses the potential for near limitless levels of superhuman strength, depending directly on his emotional state, particularly his anger.
-He is also extremely resistant to physical damage, psychic assaults, temperature extremes, and is completely immune to disease and poisons.
-He can breathe underwater, survive unprotected in space, and when injured, heals from almost any wound within seconds.
-His aging is slowed, or may have ceased altogether, due to these regenerative properties of his gamma ray irradiated cells.
-His powerful legs allow him to leap into lower Earth orbit or across continents.
-His durability, healing, endurance, and possibly speed, likewise increase in relation to his adrenaline levels.
+Powers: Possesses the potential for near-limitless levels of vast superhuman strength ranging beyond the limits of virtually any other known humanoid being, depending directly on his emotional state, particularly his anger.
+He is extremely resistant to physical damage, psychic assaults, temperature extremes, and is completely immune to disease and poisons.
+He can breathe underwater, survive unprotected in space, and when injured, possesses superhuman healing, enabling him to regenerate body tissue (including internal organs) within minutes to seconds.
+His aging is also slowed, or may have ceased altogether, due to these regenerative properties of his gamma ray irradiated cells.
+His powerful legs allow him to cover about 3 miles in a single bound, but he has been known to leap into lower Earth orbit or even across continents when angry.
+Besides great strength, his durability, healing, endurance, and possibly speed, likewise also increase in relation to his anger levels.
+He can maintain this peak output for hours on end and still continue to grow even more powerful as his adrenaline levels continue to increase with no apparent limit.
+Unrelated to his physical abilities, he can see astral (spirit) forms normally invisible to the naked eye and can locate his place of birth; Desert Base New Mexico no matter where he is in the world via psychic bond.
 As Bruce Banner, he is considered one of the greatest minds on Earth.
 He is the foremost expert on Gamma Radiation and has developed expertise in the fields of Biology, Chemistry, Engineering, Physiology, and has a PhD in Nuclear Physics.

 Favorite Expressions: “Hulk Smash!”, “Hulk is the Strongest One There is!”, "BAH!", “Nothing Can Stop Hulk!”, “Don’t make me angry, you wouldn't like me when I’m angry.”